 Wildlife videographers and photographers spend endless days zigzagging their way through unforgiving terrain in search of wildlife and spectacular scenes.
 For these creatives, a scene of a lion standing in the middle of the arid savannah tells a story.
-They figure out unique ways of photographing and filming predators, and try to tackle techniques that haven’t beed tried before.
+They figure out unique ways of photographing and filming predators and try to tackle techniques that haven’t been tried before.
 It’s about keeping up to date with trends, but adding your own flavour to each moment documented.
-Some photographer’s images are as unique as a fingerprint – they might be purveyors of moody moments, or enjoy saturating their images, or even thrive on the abstract.
+Some photographer’s images are as unique as a fingerprint – they might be purveyors of moody moments or enjoy saturating their images or even thrive on the abstract.
 Each photographer constantly learns and invests in new equipment to take them to bigger, better places.

 Wild dogs canter and trot through the bushveld, and they’re generally quite excitable.
 Photographing the dogs trotting and leaping always makes for rewarding results!
 African wild dogs are a rare and nomadic species, so any sighting or image of them is always much needed in your portfolio.
 If they’re on the move, they move quickly.
 When relaxing they flop about around waterholes, under trees and getting good visual of them is always reliable – they move in packs, which means there are ample opportunities to photograph individuals.